georgefungkp/Matching-Engine/README.md

 | Iterate in Sorted Order | O(n log n)                 | O(n)                       |

-- In the single-thread environment, TreeMap ensure the performance is O(log n).
+- In the single-thread environment, TreeMap ensures the performance is O(log n).
 However, TreeMap may not be the best choice in the concurrency.
-I choose to use <b>ConcurrenctSkipListMap</b> to replace TreeMap as it is good for individual atomic operations.
+So, I choose to use <b>ConcurrenctSkipListMap</b> to replace TreeMap as it is good for individual atomic operations.
 All basic operations (put, get, remove) are thread-safe by design so that it provides atomicity for single operations.

 The time complexity of order handling is shown as below:

 | Operation | Time Complexity          |